‘And Then There Were None’: Actors’ Rep members gear up for Agatha Christie

 “It’s the first cabin-in-the-woods mystery ever written,” said actor Brent Merrill, “the very first of all the suspense and horror books where a group of people goes to a far-off place and start dying.”

-“And Then There Were None” is the most read book of all time behind the Bible, and made Christie a best-selling novelist.
+“And Then There Were None” made Christie a best-selling novelist.
 It remains her most popular work, and Vermont Actors Repertory Theatre is presenting the stage adaptation, directed by Susan Gladding-Heitzman, Feb.
 7-16 at College of St. Joseph’s Tuttle Hall Theater.

 The cast is full of local talent, including some first-time actors and some recognizable faces, like Tom Smith, who has been acting in the area for over 40 years, and College of St. Joseph President Jennifer Scott.